CJI Ramana rues 'ad-hoc, unplanned' improvement and maintenance of judicial infrastructure | Law-Order

 Justice Chandrachud said the building at Aurangabad is a landmark in the history of Maharashtra.

 ''This building is a symbol of the ethos of Maharashtra.
-It represents the value of diversity, tolerance, and plurality of culture in this state,'' Justice Chandrachud said.
+It represents the value of diversity, tolerance and plurality of culture in this state,'' he said.

 He also emphasized the need to have virtual courts so that every citizen across the nation can have access to court proceedings.